-- Students must be at least 16 years old and not attending high school - Application - ► Interview by a guidance counselor - ► Fees for supplies and textbooks are required.
+- ► Students must be at least 16 years old and not attending high school - Application - Interview by a guidance counselor - ► Fees for supplies and textbooks are required.

 This program operates on an open-entry, open-exit basis.
 Students may enter the program anytime during the school year.
-Entrance is dependent upon space availability.
+Entrance is dependent upon space availability Call (305) 557-1100 for more information.

-- ► Completion of all Occupational Completion Points (OCP's) - Satisfy Basic Skills Requirements
+- Completion of all Occupational Completion Points (OCP's)

+Satisfy Basic Skills Requirements

+- Mathematics 9 Language 9 Reading 9

-- ▶ No financial obligations - Students must complete the Clearance packet to receive program certificate.
+- No financial obligations

+- Students must complete the Clearance packet to receive program certificate.